-Cathryn graduated in Fine Arts at Queen's University in 1977, where she then went on to study at the Banff School of Fine Arts until 1979.
+Cathryn graduated in Fine Arts at Queen's University in 1977, and continued to study at the Banff School of Fine Arts until 1979.
 Prior to immigrating to Australia in 1984, she exhibited widely across Canada, receiving a Canada Council Grant and an award from the Print & Drawing Council of Canada in 1980.
 She received her MEd in Visual Arts in 1999 from UTS, Sydney.

 In June and July 2010 Cathryn was invited to the MIRA artist residency in the south of Italy where she and the other residents held a final exhibition at the Palazzo Palmieri in Martignano.
 She continued traveling from there to the Netherlands, Northern Ireland and Great Britain with a month in London before returning to Sydney.
-She was invited to attend the Ondarte International Artist Residency in Akumal Mexico where she began working on a new series entitled "Water Works" ... and water has been her focus ever since.
+She was invited to attend the Ondarte International Artist Residency in Akumal Mexico where she began working on a new series entitled "Water Works" ... and water has been her focus for over a decade.
+In 2021 Cathryn made a shift from studying water and started painting antique glass bottles (a gift of a friend's father collection) and her new work has been selected in major Art Prizes around Australia.

 LIST OF EXHIBITIONS